janheindejong/outhouse/README.md

-# Outhouse application
+# Our Cottage

-Outhouse is a web-based appt that allows you and your family members to manage everything related to your family outhouse.
+Our Cottage is a web-based appt that allows you and your family members to manage everything related to your family cottage.
 Think of things like having a shared calender, budgetting, shopping and to-do list, guestbook, you name it...

 ## Architecture